simontegg/wriitngs/fairshares.md

    - a premium start date of July, 2018, vs a membership start of November, 2017
    - price of $25 / month for premium and $10 / month for

-  These give ~$3k of 2018 revenue from premium and ~$45k of revenue from membership fees,
+  These give ~$3k of 2018 revenue from premium and ~$45k of revenue from membership fees.

+  ----

  Applying the Fairshares to Accreditron: